couchbase/query/docs/n1ql-dml.md

     * Explain that LIMIT is not exact
 * 2016-03-28 - Ranging over objects
     * Add syntax for UPDATE with ranging over objects
+* 2016-06-07 - Chained UPDATE FOR
+    * Add syntax for chained UPDATE FOR

 ### Open Issues